Why Fixed-Income Now

 John Bellows, Portfolio Manager, who oversees the US Broad Market Team, discusses what we think are the most critical points that make the case for fixed-income today.
 These include declining inflation, higher yields, attractive valuations, the current macroeconomic backdrop and the diversification benefit of bonds, especially during periods of elevated volatility.

-Bond valuations are attractive—with investment-grade credit currently yielding around 6%, investors can beat cash rates and don’t need to reach for yield in riskier sectors any longer.
-Bond yields are also as attractive as they’ve been since the global financial crisis, according to Bloomberg.
-But one benefit in the aftermath of 2022’s rough patch is that yields and valuations have been restored—offering new opportunities for carry.
+Bond valuations are attractive—with investment-grade credit currently yielding upwards of 5%, investors can beat cash rates and don’t need to reach for yield in riskier sectors any longer.
+In fact, today’s bond yields are also as attractive as they’ve been since the global financial crisis, according to Bloomberg.
+But one benefit in the aftermath of the recent rough patch is that yields and valuations have been restored—offering new opportunities for carry.

-Lower and more stable inflation—along with the Fed’s admission it is likely nearing the end of its tightening cycle—has helped equity/bond correlations return to their historically negative relationship.
-YTD, equities are up 13% and Long Treasuries are down more than 8%; bonds once again offer compelling value as hedges to equities.
-In short, the classic 60/40 investment strategy is working again.
-The evidence of this can be seen in the sharp decline of bond yields in March 2023 (notably at the front end of the yield curve) following a “flight to quality” due to heightened concerns over US and European banking system stability.
-We are painfully aware that markets are not linear and there will be setbacks—case in point: the Treasury market performance in August 2023 that resulted in more positive correlations between stocks and bonds.
-However, we firmly believe that over the long run, bonds will behave like bonds again, and the negative correlation should ultimately revert to its historical relationship.
+Market expectations for Fed rate cuts, aided by lower and more stable inflation—along with the Fed’s own admission it is likely nearing the end of its tightening cycle—has helped traditional asset class correlations normalize.
+Equities shot up in 2023, with the S&P 500 returning over 24% for the calendar year.
+Meanwhile, US Treasury had modestly positive returns (across the yield curve) and the Bloomberg US Aggregate Index rose 5.53%.
+In short, bonds are once again providing the ballast and the classic 60/40 investment strategy is working again.
+The evidence of this can be seen in the sharp decline of US Treasury yields in March 2023 (notably at the front end of the yield curve) following a “flight to quality” due to heightened concerns over US and European banking system stability.

 KEY TAKEAWAYS

-• Given where we are now (i.e., post-Covid, falling inflation, higher rates), we believe that the case for fixed-income is very strong.
+• Given where we are now (i.e., post-Covid, falling inflation, higher rates, restoration of bonds’ diversification benefits), we believe that the case for fixed-income is very strong.

 • Although cash rates are currently attractive, investment-grade credit yields are currently offering outperformance.

-• Government bond yields are modestly lower than cash rates but look cheap in real terms (30-year Treasuries currently offer 2% real yields), and if yields fall Treasury yields should outperform cash significantly.
+• Government bond yields are modestly lower than cash rates but look cheap in real terms (30-year Treasuries currently offer 2% real yields), and if yields fall we expect that Treasury yields could outperform cash significantly.

 • Today’s higher rates and opportunity for enhanced yield across a variety of fixed-income sectors underscores the appeal of the asset class.